-- Do you consider your cat lazy, even listless (providing he/she is an adult and not ill)?
+- Is your cat lazy, even listless (providing that he or she is an adult and not ill)?

 - When kitty sits, does her belly lay on the floor?

 A “Yes” answer to any of these questions greatly increases the risk of painful, stressful, and costly medical problems that can be deadly.
-These conditions have become the acceptable “norm” for cats, and they are normal for a cat that is not in optimum health and is surviving, but not thriving.
-But there is hope for your cat's thriving health, so keep reading.
+These conditions have become the acceptable “norm” for cats, and they are normal for a cat that is surviving, but not thriving.
+You can improve your cat's health, so keep reading.

 If you answered yes....